Mitchell Starc: 2012–2013

 Before the start of the 2012/13 summer in Australia, Starc played in the 2012 Champions League Twenty20 for the Sydney Sixers, alongside fellow national team fast bowlers Pat Cummins and Josh Hazlewood.
 This created problems for the national team, as the Champions League meant that the three would only have the chance to play one first-class match before the first Test match of the Australian summer, hindering their preparation.
 This also created the potential problem of the three bowlers having too high of a workload and suffering from injuries, preventing them from being at their fittest when playing for Australia.
-Australia's bowling coach, Ali de Winter, traveled to South Africa for the tournament to ensure they wouldn't be overexerting themselves.
+Australia's bowling coach, Ali de Winter, travelled to South Africa for the tournament to ensure they wouldn't be overexerting themselves.
 Sixers captain Brad Haddin trusted Starc to bowl the final overs of each game, and Starc was very successful throughout the tournament.
-He featured prominently in the Sixers' game against his old side Yorkshire, taking three wickets to help restrict Yorkshire to just 96 runs from their twenty overs.
+He featured prominently in the Sixers' game against his old team Yorkshire, taking three wickets to help restrict Yorkshire to just 96 runs from their twenty overs.
 He followed this up in a game against the Highveld Lions with another three wickets.
 The Sixers won the tournament undefeated, and Starc finished as the tournament's leading wicket-taker with 14 wickets, getting him named player of the tournament.
 Starc's success despite the heavy workload he'd had over the last twelve months impressed de Winter, who said he had proven to be "robust".